IgnisDa/ryot/docs/content/integrations.md

 ## Yank integrations

-You can configure the interval at which the data is fetched from the external using the `integration.sync_every_minutes` configuration key.
+You can configure the interval at which the data is fetched from the external source using the `INTEGRATION_SYNC_EVERY_MINUTES` environment variable.
 Defaults to `5` (minutes).

 ### Audiobookshelf